 These amps are very, very popular.
 They all come with a preamp tube and 20 watts solid–state power, so they’re very similar to the Orange.
 The only exceptions are that all of them have effects loops and Bluetooth connectivity, so you can just stream your tracks directly to the amp wirelessly.
 This can be hilarious if the guitarist forgets to turn the Bluetooth off during a gig… They also all come with two channels; most of them have ‘clean’ and ‘OD’, except on the Atomic and the Bluejay, which feature a ‘normal’ and ‘bright’ mode.

 Joyo has also recently introduced the Jackman II and the Zombie II, which have separate clean/OD volume, gain, and tone controls, and the channels are footswitchable.

 Joyo is mostly known for making great budget guitar pedals, which have been recently rebranded by Harley Benton.
 It’s nice to know Joyo makes great amps as well.
 For something bigger, Joyo has the Mjolnir.
 The Mjolnir is a full-tube dual channel head that goes for around $500 new.

 It seems that all companies want to join the fun, as Vox released five micro amp heads, one each for high gain, rock, clean, and then a “boutique model” and their AC which is a clone of the Vox AC30.

 These amps are a little louder though, they’re 50 watts solid-state class D power.
 That might just be enough to be heard over a band if run through a 2×12 cab.

-There’s not much to say about these but that they sound great.
+There’s not much to say about these, other than that they sound great.
 These retail for around $150, so they’re in the same price range as the others.